jkup/jonkuperman.com/posts/how-to-join-developer-dao/index.md

 I'm pretty new to Ethereum, but the gas price is a fee for **any** transaction.
 They fluctuate wildly!
 They were like $400 last night, $40 this morning and $80 when I purchased.
 My best advice is to keep this [gas tracker](https://etherscan.io/gastracker) open and when you see it drop low, go do the steps above!

 Good luck out there.

+### What the heck is a DAO!?

+A DAO is a Decentralized Autonomous Organization.
+Basically a community where we can make [Smart contracts](https://www.ibm.com/topics/smart-contracts) and all vote on the direction the community takes.
+Honestly if this sounds confusing it's because I have no idea what they really are.
+The gas prices are a huge issue but otherwise this DAO is free to join.
+It's a fun Discord of developers who are interested in Crypto!

+### What does my token look like?

+After you purchase your token, you can go to [OpenSea](https://opensea.io/collection/devs-for-revolution) and type in your ID number!
+It'll show you this funny list of things.
+That image represents your token.
+Post it in the #show-your-dev channel in Discord!